eLDoherty/guardForm/README.md

-Here's a README file to document the usage of your `guardForm` mini-library for form validation:
+GuardForm Simple Form Validation

 ---

-# `guardForm` Mini Library
+# `GuardForm` Simple Form Validation

-`guardForm` is a lightweight JavaScript library for validating HTML forms.
+`GuardForm` is a light JavaScript library for validating HTML forms (client side).
 It provides basic validation for required fields, numbers, dates, emails, and custom regex patterns.
 This library extends the `HTMLElement` prototype to include a `guardForm` method that you can use to easily validate forms.

 ## Features